-Having uniquely identifiable users ensures accountability for access to a system and its resources.
-Furthermore, where a system processes, stores or communicates Australian Eyes Only (AUSTEO), Australian Government Access Only (AGAO) or Releasable To (REL) data, and foreign nationals have access to the system, it is important that the foreign nationals are identified as such.
+Having uniquely identifiable users ensures accountability for access to systems and their resources.
+Furthermore, where systems process, store or communicate Australian Eyes Only (AUSTEO), Australian Government Access Only (AGAO) or Releasable To (REL) data, and foreign nationals have access, it is important that the foreign nationals are identified as such.

-Control: ISM-0414; Revision: 4; Updated: Aug-19; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Personnel granted access to a system and its resources are uniquely identifiable.
+Control: ISM-0414; Revision: 5; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Personnel granted access to systems and their resources are uniquely identifiable.